nuriaesquius/deeplearning_FINALPROJECT_mu/README.md

 ## Objective

-The goal of this project is to classify songs by musical genre using different machine learning and deep learning approaches.
+The goal of this project is to classify songs by musical genre using different deep learning approaches.

 ## Dataset